- Cystic Ovaries

 Remember that a reddish brown non-odorous discharge after calving is normal.
 However, infections of the uterus must be treated.

 Do not infuse cows unnecessarily.
 Research has demonstrated that uterine infusion of cows with no infection has a detrimental effect on return to normal estrus cycles.
 Certain treatments have also been show to lower fertility.
-However, infections sh 0030 ould be treated as prescribed by a veterinarian.
-4E7C
+Howeve 0040 r, infections should be treated as prescribed by a veterinarian.
+3EE2

 A monthly veterinary herd health program is the best way to insure the health of a cow's reproductive tract.
 Daily fresh cow temperatures can be easily maintained.
 Early diagnosis of problems is beneficial.
 Cows that are fresh, ready to breed, possibly pregnant, problem cows and repeat breeders should be examined.
 Also, routine vaccinations should be administered at this time.